 - Venison

 Red meats like beef, pork, lamb, veal, venison, and duck are great sources of iron, zinc, and protein.
 However, they are higher in saturated fat, which can cause cardiovascular diseases.
-So, if you are a huge meat lover, try and switch red meat out for fish, turkey, or chicken.
+So, if you are a huge meat lover, try to switch red meat out for fish, turkey, or chicken.

 Which Countries Eat the Most Meat?